CROCK POT HONEY BOURBON CHICKEN

 I’ve made bourbon chicken before but I really liked this crock pot rendition.
 This version tastes less like the food court dish but it is simple and very good.
 I forgot how much I’ve missed my crock pot the last few months.

 Fun Fact: There’s no bourbon in this recipe, which many of you have pointed out to me (mostly rudely).
 The name Bourbon Chicken comes from Bourbon Street in New Orleans, which it’s named after.
+If it makes you happy, throw in some bourbon.

 Do you call it a slow cooker or a crock pot?
 I asked on Facebook and it seems most people call it a Crock Pot but that’s a brand.